-The Army is repealing its prior procedures and practices for implementing NEPA, a "purely procedural statute" which "simply prescribes the necessary process' for an agency's environmental review of a project-a review that is, even in its most rigorous form, "only one input into an agency's decision and does not itself require any particular substantive outcome."
-Seven County, 145 S. Ct. at 1507, 1511 (internal quotation omitted).
-"NEPA imposes no substantive constraints on the agency's ultimate decision to build, fund, or approve a proposed project," and "is relevant only to the question of whether an agency's final decision"-i.e., that decision to authorize, fund, or otherwise carry out a particular proposed project or activity-"was reasonably explained."
+The DON is repealing its prior procedures and practices for implementing NEPA, a "purely procedural statute" which "simply prescribes the necessary process' for an agency's environmental review of a project-a review that is, even in its most rigorous form, "only one input into an agency's decision and does not itself require any particular substantive outcome."
+Seven County, 145 S.Ct. at 1507, 1511.
+"NEPA imposes no substantive constraints on the agency's ultimate decision to build, fund, or approve a proposed project," and "is relevant only to the question of whether an agency's final decision"- i.e., that decision to authorize, fund, or otherwise carry out a particular proposed project or activity-"was reasonably explained."
 Id. at 1511.
 As such, notice and comment procedures are not required because this revision falls within the Administrative Procedure Act (APA) exception for "rules of agency organization, procedure, or practice."
 5 U.S.C.
 553(b)(A).
-The Army's existing regulations do not dictate what outcomes such consideration must produce, nor do they impose binding legal obligations on private citizens.
-Rather, they prescribe how the Army will conduct its NEPA reviews: detailing the structure of environmental impact statements, specifying submission requirements, and directing the timing of public comment periods.
+DON's existing regulations do not dictate what outcomes such consideration must produce, nor do they impose binding legal obligations on private citizens.
+Rather, the DON's NEPA-implementing regulations at 32 CFR part 775 are procedural, outlining the policies and responsibilities of the DON, including the Office of the Secretary of the Navy, and Navy and Marine Corps commands, operating forces, shore establishments, and reserve components.
+These regulations describe the DON responsibilities for preparation, review, and approval of environmental documents prepared under NEPA, rather than establishing substantive requirements binding the public.
+As such, they do not require notice and comment for removal or replacement.

 These are procedural provisions, not ones that impose substantive environmental obligations or restrictions.
 Thus, because procedural rules do not require notice and comment, they do not require notice and comment to be removed from the Code of Federal Regulations.
 See 5 U.S.C.
 553(b)(A).1